Monsters of Rock: In popular culture

 Saxon wrote the song "And the Bands Played On" about their appearance at the 1980 festival.

 The 1986 appearance by Bad News was featured in the TV mockumentary More Bad News.

 In 1993, the Monsters of Rock radio show debuted.
 Harlan Hendrickson, host and creator of the Monsters of Rock, broadcasts from the rock radio station WRIF in Detroit.
 The Monsters of Rock is currently syndicated nationally/internationally through United Stations Radio Networks where it currently airs in over 60 markets in the United States alone.
 The program currently holds the number-one or number-two slots among males 25–54 on the majority of stations that carry it.
-Guests on the show have included of AC/DC, Kiss, Van Halen, Motörhead, Cinderella, Ozzy Osbourne, Bon Jovi, Cheap Trick, Mötley Crüe, Ratt, Slayer and Poison.
+Guests on the show have included of AC/DC, Kiss, Van Halen, Slayer, Motörhead, Cinderella, Ozzy Osbourne, Bon Jovi, Cheap Trick, Mötley Crüe, Ratt and Poison.